Sale!

 KPV Peptide and Intestinal Protection

-A study(4) was conducted on mouse models to determine the potential of the peptide on the intestinal inflammation.
-The experiment was conducted on mice induced with bowel disfunction.
-These experimental mice were divided into two groups, one was given the peptide and the other the placebo.
-After the study, the peptide mice exhibited apparently robust results, with reported reduced inflammatory cells and anti-enzymatic symptoms.
+A study(4) was conducted on murine models to determine the peptide's potential on intestinal inflammation.
+The experiment was conducted on mice induced with bowel dysfunction.
+These mice were divided into two groups: one group was given the peptide, and the other was given the placebo.
+After the study, researchers reported that the peptide mice exhibited reduced inflammatory cells and anti-enzymatic symptoms.

-Another study(4) was conducted on a mouse model with inflamed intestine that was given a compound of KPV and a chemical called hyaluronic acid.
-This chemical induced compound was given to the mid mice, with the added chemical intended to aid targeted delivery of the peptide to specific locations in the intestine.
-The results reported mitigated swelling in the intestine.
+Another study(4) was conducted on a murine model of inflamed intestines, which involved the exposure of a chemical-induced compound of KPV and a chemical called hyaluronic acid.
+This chemical-induced KPV compound was given to the mice, with the added hyaluronic acid supplementation, intended to aid targeted delivery of the peptide to specific locations in the intestine.
+The results observed mitigated swelling in the intestine.

 KPV Peptide and Intestinal Cells

-This study(5) was conducted on the cell culture comprised of inflamed intestinal cells.
-The main purpose of this study was to determine the potential of the compound against inflammation.
-Inflamed intestinal cells from test subjects were isolated and given either KPV or placebo.
-Upon receiving the peptide, these cells were examined and results indicated that even nanomolar concentrations of the peptide appeared to lead to anti-inflammatory results.
-The researchers suggested that the KPV peptide appeared to mainly act via PepT1 expression in these intestinal cells, suggesting that PepT1 plays a role in transporting the peptide to the site of inflammation.
+One study(5) was conducted on a cell culture of inflamed intestinal cells.
+The main purpose of this study was to determine the peptide’s potential against inflammation.
+Inflamed intestinal cells were isolated and exposed to either the KPV peptide or a placebo.
+Upon exposure to the peptide, these cells were examined, and results indicated that even nanomolar concentrations of the peptide appeared to have led to anti-inflammatory results.
+The researchers suggested that the KPV peptide appeared to mainly act via PepT1 expression in these intestinal cells, suggesting that PepT1 may play a role in transporting the peptide to the site of inflammation.

-A comparative study analysis(8) was conducted to demonstrate the potential of a-MSH and KPV on the swelling (inflammation) of organs.
+A comparative study analysis(9) was conducted to examine the potential of a-MSH and KPV on the swelling (inflammation) of organs.
 An experiment was conducted on the mice with swollen ears due to skin rashes and dermatitis.
-The mice were divided in two groups - one was given an irritant (to induce ear swelling) and peptide, and the other with the irritant and a-MSH molecule.
-After 24 hours, both groups exhibited apparently equal improvement in reducing the swelling of ears.
-After 2 weeks, researchers ceased the compound, and only the irritant was given, with the results stating that a-MSH mice exhibited continued reduced swelling compared to the other group.
+The mice were divided into two groups - one was given an irritant (to induce ear swelling) and then exposed to the peptide, and the other with the irritant and the a-MSH molecule.
+After 24 hours, both groups exhibited apparently equal improvement in reducing ear swelling.
+After 2 weeks, researchers ceased exposure to both compounds, and only the irritant was given, with the results observing that the a-MSH mice appeared to continue to show reduced swelling compared to the other group.

 KPV Peptide and Wound Healing

-Wound healing is a complex biological process comprised of three general phases namely - inflammation, proliferation and remodeling of the skin, tissue, or cells.
+Wound healing is a complex biological process comprised of three general phases: inflammation, proliferation, and remodeling of the skin, tissue, or cells.
 This process is characterized by different types of cells and concentrations of cytokines in the wounded area.
-Though every wound and associated cells affected by the wound may differ, most of the cells possess a receptor called melanocortin 1 receptor (MC1R).
-This receptor is where the a-MSH hormone binds, and researchers suggest that a-MSH hormone analogues such as KPV peptide may also bind to these receptors.(9)
+Though every wound and associated cells affected by the wound may differ, most cells possess a melanocortin 1 receptor (MC1R) receptor.
+This receptor is where the a-MSH hormone binds, and researchers suggest that a-MSH hormone analogs, such as KPV peptide, may also bind to these receptors.(10)

 KPV Peptide and Scar Formation

-A study(11) was conducted to further understand the potential of peptide in scar recovery.
-In an experiment with mice, half of the group of young mice were given KPV, and the other was a control group.
-Half an hour later, these mice were subjected to two 6.5 mm wide hole formation on their dorsal skin, under anesthesia.
-The wound healing and scar formation was then analyzed on days 3, 7, 40, and 60.
-On days 3 and 7, it was observed by the researchers that the peptide mice appeared to show improved healing on the skin, possibly due to reduced levels of inflammatory cells such as leukocytes and mast cells.
+A study(12) was conducted to further understand the potential of KPV peptide in scar recovery.
+The experiment was conducted in murine models, half of the group of young mice were exposed to KPV, and the other served as a control group.
+Half an hour after exposure, these mice underwent two surgical 6.5 mm wide incisions in their dorsal skin under anesthesia.
+The wound healing and scar formation were analyzed on days 3, 7, 40, and 60.
+On days 3 and 7, researchers observed that the peptide mice appeared to show improved healing on the skin, possibly due to reduced levels of inflammatory cells such as leukocytes and mast cells.
 On days 40 and 60, it was observed that the peptide mice exhibited a lesser scar area than the control group.

 KPV peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.